kr55/azure-elastic-jobs-manager-docs/docs/installation.md

 **Standalone installation**
 1. Extract the file `Azure.Elastic.Jobs.Manager.Plugin.20172019.vsix` content in a folder named `Azure Elastic Jobs Manager` using 7zip.
-2. Place this folder to your preferred location and double-click the `Azure.Elastic.Jobs.Manager.exe` file, to launch the application.
+2. Place this folder in your preferred location and double-click the `Azure.Elastic.Jobs.Manager.exe` file, to launch the application.

 ## How to activate license key